farukc/AzureIoTHub-TI-CC3200/README.md

   1. Create an Azure Stream Analytics service and define the [input](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-inputs/) and [output](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-outputs/) to it
   2. Create an Azure Stream Analytics job and write your query retrieving your telemetry data from IoT Hub to [PowerBI](http://www.powerbi.com)
  3. See how to show your telemetry data in Microsoft PowerBI
-  1. Create your free trial Microsoft PowerBI account
+  1. Create your free Microsoft PowerBI account
   2. See how to use the dataset created by your Azure Stream Analytics job and show your telemetry data in this dataset live in a PowerBI dashboard

 ### Step-by-step instructions: